Day Camp/Twilight Camp/STEM Camp

 Complete the Health and Medical form #680-001 parts A and B. Bring it with you on the first day of camp along with a copy of your insurance card (both front and back).

 WHAT HAPPENS IF I CHANGE MY MIND ABOUT COMING TO CAMP?

 Request to transfer fees must be made in writing to: Day/Twilight Camp, PO Box 399, Jefferson, GA 30549.
 Youth asked to leave camp for disciplinary reasons will not receive a refund.

 CAN I GET AN EXTRA T-SHIRT?

-Extra t-shirts may be ordered with registration and are Youth Medium/Large - $8.00 each, Adult S-XL - $10.00 each, Adult XXL and XXXL $12.00 each.
-Please order at least two weeks prior to the start of your camp.
+Extra t-shirts may be ordered with registration.
+T-shirts are $10.00 each for the following sizes: Youth Small, Youth Medium, and Youth Large, Adult Small, Adult Medium, Adult Large, and Adult Extra Large.
+T-shirts are $12.00 each for Adult XXL and Adult XXXL.
+Please order t-shirts at least two weeks prior to the start of your camp.
 Extra shirts may not be available during camp for purchase or exchange.